AvalonSemiconductors/gfmpw1-multi/docs/source/tholin_riscv.rst

 This register address is used to provide the UART data to transmit as well as read received data.
 When written to, the UART will immediatly activate, set its busy flag and begin serially transmitting the provided data byte.
 No further writes to this location should be made while the busy flag is set.

 When read, the UDR will contain the latest data byte received by the UART.
-Accessing this location with a read will also clear the ``UHB`` flag.

 ``STAT`` - Serial Status Register